-For over 29 years, our mission has been based on the belief that our customers' needs are most important.
+For 30 years, our mission has been based on the belief that our customers' needs are most important.
 Our family owned company is committed to meeting and exceeding those needs.

 Focus is on you & your guests…not the DJ.